 Do you have this question?
 But I believe that as long as you are interested in Shipping Container Homes, certain places in their places have touched you.
 Let’s take a look at these people, maybe they can give you some inspiration.

 For me, it’s a combination of affordability and minimalism.
 A thirty-year mortgage makes no sense and debt is something to be avoided.
 Interest is the reason old people who have worked their whole lives have very little to show for all those years working.

 Michael J Johnson

-Save money, recycle used products, design challenge, reduce the size of my living space so as not to waste materials, and utilities, etc. This is why i like shipping container homes.
+Save money, recycle used products, design challenges, reduce the size of my living space so as not to waste materials, and utilities, etc. This is why I like shipping container homes.

-It’s funny how people think container homes are cheap… (and they can be) buy so can a timber house a stone or a blockhouse… Container houses can be modular/easily moveable and extremely durable.
+It’s funny how people think container homes are cheap… (and they can be) but so can a timber house a stone or a blockhouse… Container houses can be modular/easily moveable and extremely durable.

 Another very good reason is to reuse and repurpose something that would be scrapped and surplus to requirements.